ppy/osu-wiki/news/2020/2020-12-09-new-featured-artist-lifetheory.md

     </video>
 </div>

 Still need more convincing?
-We've got you covered — check out the trilogy of maps that started it all, all mapped by [Zare](https://osu.ppy.sh/users/1437117):
+We've got you covered — check out the trilogy of maps that started it all, all mapped by ::Zare::{ user-id=1437117 }:

 ### Daisy